"Pick a lane. Keep driving."

 Web development is a skill that needs to be maintained and calibrated, just like a vintage automobile.
 To that end I have established a discipline of continuous learning.

-Currently, I am working my way through three certification programs to validate my web development knowledge and skills:
+Currently, I am working my way through three certificate programs to validate my web development knowledge and skills:

 AWS Cloud Practitioner Essentials at AWS Training (completed 10 of 11 modules in a six-hour program)